Interpreter Spotlight: Meet Vanessa Nino, MPA, CMI-Spanish

 How long have you been working as a medical interpreter?

 I started interpreting in 2001.
-I came to MedStar Georgetown University Hospital in March 2011, and joined MedStar Washington Hospital Center in March of 2011.
+I came to MedStar Georgetown University Hospital in March 2011, and joined MedStar Washington Hospital Center in October 2014.
 My current position is Manager, Interpreting and Volunteer Services.

 Why did you choose this profession?

 I “fell into it” 18 years ago, when the profession was still very young.
 I had just finished my Bachelor’s Degree in international business.
 I was hired by the Human Resources Department of a hospital system in Cincinnati for their diversity group, which had been asked to create an interpreting program for their tertiary hospital.
 They were a health system with about 10 hospitals, similar to where I now work.
 MedStar Washington Hospital Center is one of 10 hospitals within the MedStar Health system.

 While researching and putting the proposal together, I contacted people in Portland, Oregon and Washington State; they had a training program that led to interpreting for Health and Human Services departments.
 I got permission to take it, flew there and took their course, and it really gave me a better grasp of what we wanted to create in Cincinnati.

 I used that knowledge and information to finish my proposal.
 When it was accepted, I was offered the position of coordinator for the department.
 That’s how I became a medical interpreter.

 I took my position very seriously.
 I found and took an Interpreting training course, Bridging the Gap, which opened my eyes to how much I still had to learn and how important a trained medical interpreter is.
 As they say, “Interpreters save lives in many languages!”

 Eventually, I got my Master’s Degree in Public Administration with an emphasis in health and also became a trainer for Bridging the Gap.